Louise Fili

-Louise Fili (born April 12, 1951) is an American graphic designer recognized for use of typography and quality design.
-Her work often draws inspiration from her love of Italy, Modernism, and European Art Deco styles.
-Considered a leader in the postmodern return to historical styles in book jacket design, Fili explores historic typography combined with modern colors and compositions.

-Beginning her career in the publishing industry, she became known for her strong typographic approach, designing nearly 2,000 book jackets during her time with Random House.
-Since opening her own design studio, her work specializes in restaurant identity, food-related logos, and packaging.
+Louise Fili (born April 12, 1951) is an American graphic designer and artist known for her use of typography.
+Her work incorporates elements of modernism and European Art Deco, combining historical typography with contemporary design approaches.
+Fili designed nearly 2,000 book jackets while working at Random House.
+Since establishing her design studio, she has shifted her focus towards restaurant identity, food-related logos, and packaging.
+Fili currently teaches at the School of Visual Arts in New York City and has previously taught at The New School, New York University, and Cooper Union.

 Early life

-Fili was born on April 12, 1951 in Orange, New Jersey to Italian immigrants, both schoolteachers.
-Fili has said that she was “interested in design before [she] even knew what it was” and as a child, carved letterforms into her walls, designed book covers, and created illuminated manuscripts of Bob Dylan lyrics.
+Fili was born on April 12, 1951, in Orange, New Jersey to Italian immigrants, who worked as school teachers.
+Fili mentioned she was “interested in design before [she] even knew what it was.”
+As a child, she carved letterforms into her walls, designed book covers, and created illuminated manuscripts of Bob Dylan lyrics.
 When she was 16, Fili taught herself calligraphy using a Speedball guide and an Osmiroid pen.

 Education

 Fili attended Skidmore College in Saratoga Springs, New York to study studio art.
-In 1973, she received a Bachelor of Science in studio art from Skidmore College, where she discovered her love for graphic design.
+In 1973, she received a Bachelor of Science in studio art from Skidmore College.
 Her senior project was an Italian hand-lettered cookbook.
-Fili moved to New York City in 1973, interning at the Museum of Modern Art and finishing the last semester of her degree at the School of Visual Arts.
+Fili moved to New York City, in 1973, interning at the Museum of Modern Art and finishing the last semester of her degree at the School of Visual Arts.